dynomite567/Uniqulem/README.md

 ;help - List's all the commands

+# Stats
+Here are the bot's current stats.
+They are live and can be accessed [here.](https://p.datadoghq.com/sb/8dda7a260-909542ed0d)

 # Trello
 I have made a trello for the bot!
 This is for seeing what I am working on currently but I mught add more in the future! **[Click here to join!](https://trello.com/b/Bh6Bl6FT/uniqulem)**